 Why don’t we have peace?

 I talk not only about wars with guns.
 I talk not only about commercial wars between companies.
-I talk about those tiny wars around you happening each day.
-Maybe you cannot do many things with politics, but you can do much around you.
+I talk about those tiny wars around us happening each day.
+Words are usually used there, but words may hurt as badly as swords or bullets do.
+Maybe we cannot do many things about politics, but we can do much about ourselves.

-You may call your opinion knowledge, or you may call it facts.
-But your facts might be outdated, based on wrong sources, or, surprisingly, they might not contradict your opponent’s views at all.
+We may call our opinion knowledge, or we may call it fact.
+But our facts might be outdated, based on wrong sources, or, surprisingly, they might not contradict our opponent’s views at all only because of the misinterpretations of the words.

-It is true, sometimes it is worth losing peace with surrounding people for an opinion.
-But mostly it is not.
+It’s true, sometimes it is worth losing peace with surrounding people for an opinion.
+But mostly it’s not.

 And if someone does not want to listen, then he or she is stupid, he does not understand the ultimate truth.
 We try to force him to accept it.
 So starts the argument, the fighting.